cutenode/good-first-issue/README.md

 ```

 ### VS Code
 VS Code is a text editor from Microsoft that has gained widespread adoption.
 It's built using JavaScript, Node.js, Electron, and a suite of other web technologies.
-You can use `good-first-issue` to look for good first issues in the various Electron repositories in the [Electron GitHub organization](https://github.com/electron/).
+You can use `good-first-issue` to look for good first issues in the [Microsoft/vscode repository](https://github.com/microsoft/vscode).

 #### Usage
 Via npx: